Nanoindentation: Atomic Force Microscopy

-The ability to conduct nanoindentation studies with nanometer depth, and sub-nanonewton force resolution is also possible using a standard AFM setup.
+The ability to conduct nanoindentation studies with nanometre depth, and sub-nanonewton force resolution is also possible using a standard AFM setup.
 The AFM allows for nanomechanical studies to be conducted alongside topographic analyses, without the use of dedicated instruments.
-Load-displacement curves can be collected similarly for a variety of materials - provided that they are softer than the AFM tip - and mechanical properties can be directly calculated from these curves.
+Load-displacement curves can be collected similarly for a variety of materials – provided that they are softer than the AFM tip – and mechanical properties can be directly calculated from these curves.
 Conversely, some commercial nanoindentation systems offer the possibility to use a piezo-driven stage to image the topography of residual indents with the nanoindenter tip.

+Optical Interferometry

+Utilizing optical fiber Fabry-Perôt interferometry, nanoindentation studies can be performed with unparalleled precision, achieving micro-mechanical characterization of soft biomaterials.
+Optical interferometry, allows for nanomechanical studies of biomaterials alongside topographic analyses without the need for dedicated instruments.
+This technology is particularly adept at micro-mechanical analysis of soft and living materials.
+Load-displacement curves can be gathered for a diverse range of materials, and their mechanical properties can be directly inferred from these curves.
+Additionally, some advanced systems offer the capability to integrate optical imaging with micro-mechanical characterization, enabling a comprehensive understanding of the relationship between structure and stiffness in biomaterials.